The 10 Best Things to See in Pittsburgh for First Timers

 Phipps Conservatory for the Orchid and Tropical Bonsai Show

-The Orchid and Tropical Bonsai Show, aptly themed “Into the Mist” for 2024, brings these two beautiful plants (both favorites of ours) to the forefront of the Conservatory while highlighting how some of the flowers with special water features and lighting.
+The Orchid and Tropical Bonsai Show, aptly themed “A Moment of Beauty” for 2025, brings these two beautiful plants (both favorites of ours) to the forefront of the Conservatory while highlighting how some of the flowers with special art, lighting, and more.

 As always with our show features, we wanted to share a few of our favorite rooms from this show and hope you'll make it out to visit for yourselves!